-Whether it was you or a family member who was severely hurt in the auto accident, it is crucial that you understand the symptoms, treatment and prognosis of a traumatic brain injury.
+Whether it was you or a family member who was severely hurt in the auto accident, it is crucial that you understand the symptoms, treatment, and prognosis of a traumatic brain injury.
 This type of injury ranges in severity and is typically the result of a sudden blow to the head.
 A traumatic brain injury, also commonly referred to as TBI, can “bruise the brain, tear nerve fibers and cause bleeding,” according to MayoClinic.com.
 The National Institutes of Health estimate that nearly 50 percent of all traumatic brain injury cases are caused by car, motorcycle and bicycle accidents.
 Because we are expert personal injury attorneys we know how to help those with a traumatic brain injury.

 Traumatic brain injury cases are categorized as mild, moderate and severe.
 MayoClinic.com lists the following TBI symptoms for each category: